anil-ai2/linux-commands/README.md

-# :keyboard:  Environment & Around you
+# Environment & Around you
 ```
     id
 	uname